-As required by regulation 7 of the Electronic Communications Networks and Services (General) Regulations, Subsidiary Legislation 399.28, the MCA's proposals will be notified to the European Commission (the 'EC' or the 'Commission') and to other National Regulatory Authorities (NRAs) after the end of this national consultation.
+As required by regulation 7 of the Electronic Communications Networks and Services (General) Regulations, Subsidiary Legislation 399.28, the MCA notified the relevant draft measure to the European Commission (the 'EC' or the 'Commission'), BEREC and to other National Regulatory Authorities (NRAs).
+This notified draft measure was registered by the European Commission on the 13th of November 2018 as Case MT/2018/2128.
+Eventually, the MCA received a comments letter from the EU Commission on the 3rd of December 2018, which indicated that the draft measure notified by the MCA was adopted.